plan44/messagetorch/README.md

 MessageTorch
 ============

-2014-06-04: Optimized to work again with 18*13 LEDs even with reduced RAM available on newer spark FW (v0.2.2)!

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=luz&url=https://github.com/plan44/messagetorch&title=MessageTorch&language=&tags=github&category=software)

-**A small fun project using a WS2812 color LED strip and a spark.io core WiFi+Cloud enabled prototyping board.**
+**A small fun project using a WS2812 color LED strip and a particle.io (formerly: spark.io) WiFi+Cloud enabled prototyping board.**

 ![Hello Spark](MessageTorch.gif)

-End of last year, at the incredibly great [30C3 chaos communication congress](http://media.ccc.de/browse/congress/2013/) in Hamburg, I learnt of the existence of WS2812 LED chips.
+End of 2013, at the incredibly great [30C3 chaos communication congress](http://media.ccc.de/browse/congress/2013/) in Hamburg, I learnt of the existence of WS2812 LED chips.
 Shame on me I wasn't aware of them before.
 These are RGB LEDs with a built-in controller which allows chaining hundreds of them and controlling each LED individually via a single output pin of a microcontroller, at a speed suitable for complex animations.

 At 30C3, there were many many WS2812 based and very colorful light installations, but the one that fascinated me most was a rather small and nearly monochrome one.
 It was a LED strip with some 200 WS2812, wound onto a tube of approximately 7cm diameter and maybe 70cm height.
 The tube stood vertically on a desk and showed an animation that made the tube look like a torch on fire.
 The fascinating thing was that it really created a feeling of fire, despite the very limited resolution (after all, it had only 200 "pixels" around the tube, so what you could see at once were probably less 100 LEDs).
 But the effect was really stunning.